mahmood-yaser/travelapp/README.md

 2nd edition

-After installation:
+After installation of git on computer:

-Configure your Git username and email using the following commands, replacing Emma's name with your own.
+Configure your Git username and email using the following commands, replacing with your own.
 These details will be associated with any commits that you create:
 We run following commands:
  git config --global user.name "Yaser Mahmood" git config --global user.email "mahmood.yaser@gmail.com"